History of County Wexford: Post 1950

 A huge change came in the 1950s, when most rural areas of the county received electricity for the first time – though some had received it earlier, these were relatively few in number.

 In 1963 John F. Kennedy, then president of the United States, visited the county and his ancestral home at Dunganstown, near New Ross.
 His great grandfather left County Wexford in 1848 and settled at Boston, United States.

 Some of the county's railway-lines were closed in the 1960s – Ballywilliam Station, for example, closed in 1963.

-On Sunday, 24 March 1968, an Air Lingus aircraft (called Saint Phelim) crashed into the sea near Tuskar Rock on its way from Cork to London.
+On Sunday, 24 March 1968, an Aer Lingus aircraft (called Saint Phelim) crashed into the sea near Tuskar Rock on its way from Cork to London.
 The exact cause of the crash is to some extent left unexplained – though a 'structural failure of the port tailplane' is the generally stated reason.
 All 61 people on board, consisting of 57 passengers and 4 crewmembers, were killed.
 The crash is often referred to as the Tuskar Rock Air Disaster.

 Ireland joined the European Economic Community (E.E.C.), now known as the European Union (E.U.), in 1973.

 In the late 1970s, plans to build a nuclear power station at Carnsore were abandoned after extensive protests from the public resulted due to environmental and health concerns.

 Emigration was also heavy during the 1960s, 1970s, and early 1980s – mainly due to unemployment.
 The numbers involved in agriculture steadily declined from that period onwards.

 In March 1993, Jim Bolger, then Prime Minister of New Zealand visited his parents' homes at Ballyconran and Knockbrandon, County Wexford.

 In 1998 the 200th anniversary of the 1798 Rebellion was commemorated by Wexford people throughout the year, in a variety of different ways.

 The President of Ireland, Mary McAleese, visited New Ross, January 2007.

 The last 10–15 years has seen an increase in prosperity.
 One change is the noticeable improvement in many of the county's major roads.
 It has also seen a huge influx of immigrants – immigration being previously almost non-existent.
 A huge number of 'holiday homes' have also been built in the coastal areas of the county.
 Another change is the decline in the emphasis placed on organized religion.

 A number of wind farms have been recently constructed in the county and are now generating electricity.